HouQiming/i915ovmfPkg/.github/ISSUE_TEMPLATE/bug-report---not-working.md

 ---

 **FIRST** Have you tried with the included scripts?
 Can you do regular vfio passthrough?
 Is there a clearly printed error?

+Have you Looked at https://github.com/RotatingFans/i915ovmfPkg/wiki/Having-Problems%3F

 ### Description